software-students-spring2024/1-specification-exercise-team-sbns/README.md

    - Separate, smaller containers overlayed across the home page causes too many issues.
 There should be a button that takes the user to a dedicated full-screen course search.
  - **Organizing course search more intuitively and implementing a simple 'back' button for easier navigation**
    - The organization of the course search should be redone so that it is more user-friendly and consistent across all pages.
 A 'back' button should replace some of Albert's current navigation tools for increased simplicity and ease of navigation.
+ - **Immediate feedback from academic advisors**
+    - Students often require prompt responses to their academic queries, especially when making decisions that affect their course selections, degree progress, and overall academic planning.
+An AI chatbot could provide an immediate, 24/7 support system for answering common questions, reducing the waiting time for advisor responses.

 ### Problems or Frustrations
  - **The public course search UI is very lengthy and difficult to use on mobile and on desktop.**